Café philosophique: Concept

 The subjects discussed at the cafés had a range that varied from the Santa Claus myth to truth to beauty to sex to death.
 They posed such questions as What is a fact? and Is hope a violent thing?
 Sautet made the discussions seem fun and exciting.
 The concept was to bring people together in a public friendly forum where they could discuss ideas.
 A café tended to have this type of atmosphere where people were relaxed drinking coffee and carrying on conversations.
 This concept ultimately developed into the Café Philosophique that he founded.

 Thousands of participants in philosophy cafés worldwide have adopted Sautet's idea as a way to enhance their thinking.
 Ideas are thrown out with concern for accuracy and philosophical rigor.
 The concepts discussed were in the spirit of tolerance and openness.
 The idea of Sautet's philosophy cafés have spread around the world.
-The concept that started in France and subsequently entered England, Germany, Belgium, Austria, Switzerland, Finland and eventually throughout Europe is now in Canada, South America, Greece, Australia, Japan and the United States.
+The concept that started in France and subsequently entered England, Germany, Belgium, Austria, Switzerland, Finland and eventually throughout Europe is now in Canada, South America, Greece, Australia, Japan, Hong Kong, and the United States.
 Due to this success, the French president Jacques Chirac sent a founding member on a good will mission to Latin America to introduce the concept there.